-If you do not notice that the concrete crown overhangs your masonry chimney, you may have what is known as a Splay or Mortar Wash.
-Both practices are often seen in home construction, however in our experience require a higher level of routine maintenance and a higher risk of failing and causing a leak into the home.
+If you notice that your concrete crown does not overhang your masonry chimney, you may have what is known as a 'Splay' or 'Mortar Wash'.
+Both practices are often seen in home construction, however in our experience, require a higher level of routine maintenance and present a higher risk of failure, causing leaks within a home.

 When your chimney crown fails, due to cracking/crumbling, or simply isn’t present, our technicians will recommend having a new concrete crown form added and poured at the top of the chimney.
 On average, we recommend a 4” concrete crown be poured with an overhanging drip edge.

 If your concrete crown has minor cracking but is not in poor enough condition to be re-poured, a flexible waterproof sealant called CrownCoat may be recommended.
 CrownCoat is designed to seal the concrete crown, helping to prevent further deterioration and water intrusion through smaller defects/cracks in the chimney crown.